Supreeth095/DataViz3/README.md

 I have used year(time) as a position on the X axis and number of crime records on the Y axis.
 I have used a line chart so that it is easy to get the trends of total yearly crimes.

+Interactions: Hovering over a line area will give the details:
+    1. Year of occur date of the next point.
+    2. Number of records.

 Attributes and their marks and channels are: